The Case of the Golden Idol

-The Case of the Golden Idol is a 2022 adventure and puzzle video game developed by Color Gray Games and published by Playstack for Windows and Mac.
+The Case of the Golden Idol is a 2022 puzzle video game developed by Color Gray Games and published by Playstack.
 The game depicts a narrative spanning 40 years in the 18th century, in which players collect clues to piece together concepts, characters, and evidence to provide context to the story.
-The Case of the Golden Idol received praise for its use of deduction to present its narrative, and has been described as a spiritual successor to Lucas Pope's 2018 game Return of the Obra Dinn.
-The Case of the Golden Idol was cited as one of the best games of 2022 for its narrative and design.
+It was originally released for PC and was ported to consoles and mobile platforms in 2023 and 2024.